bitovi/academy/src/react-vite/09-making-http-requests/making-http-requests.md

 When the component is removed from the DOM, the cleanup function will run and tear down the WebSocket connection.

+### Environment variables

+The way we’re accessing our locally run API during development may be different than how we access it in production.
+To prepare for this, we’ll set an environment variable to do what we need.

+TODO: Explain that setting environment variables is a generic thing you do, and on this project in particular, Vite will make anything prefixed with `VITE_` available in our client-side source code.

 ### Setup

 ✏️ Create **.env** and update it to be: